 Supervisors: Dr Marina Lathouri, Fabrizio Gallanti

-Empty and barren, along the Twentieth-century deserts were saturated of narratives, fictions and representations of the foreign.
-Re-exploring these narratives the thesis argues that the desert has become a territory for internalising exteriors.
-With internalization I point to the movement with which a set of relationships—‘grand narratives’ such as Western culture, Modernity, or global economy—appropriates or absorbs within what was excluded or defined as its outside—the exotic or Oriental, the irrational, the foreign.
-In this movement, the construction of an exterior which is defined implies a key moment for the effective transferral and appropriation: the desert has been considered a propitious territory for it.
+Throughout the twentieth-century seemingly barren deserts were saturated of narratives, fictions and representations of the foreign.
+The thesis explores these narratives to argue that the desert has become a territory for internalising exteriors.
+Here, ‘grand narratives’ such as western culture, modernity, or global economy have appropriated or absorbed what had been excluded or defined as being “outside” -the exotic or Oriental, the irrational, the foreign.